qbqbqbqbqbqb/qubit-pipeline/README.md

 # qubit-pipeline

-This is the main pipeline for Qubit.

-> **Architecture note**: For the full layered model and responsibilities, see the `src/qubit/` subdirectories (each has its own README where relevant).
-The system follows a strict Separation of Concerns with these primary layers:
+this is my pipeline for running qubit. if you are wondering why i did something a certain way, it is because i do not respect python as a language. thank you.

-## Architecture Layers (Target SoC)
+## Architecture Layers
 | Layer                | Responsibility                                      | Naming Convention          | Owns Loop? |
 |----------------------|-----------------------------------------------------|----------------------------|------------|
 | **Core / Runtime**   | Lifecycle, EventBus, shared state, wiring           | `core/`                    | Yes (runtime) |